In this post, we’ll look at 10 portable generator maintenance tips that you can use to keep your home generator primed and ready for when you need it.

 About Premium Electric

 Premium Electric’s certified electricians Michael Speakman and Tristan McAllan have serviced Fraser Valley commercial and residential customers for over 15 years.
-We offer residential and commercial electrical services to customers throughout the Vancouver Lower Mainland but primarily in Abbotsford, Mission, Aldergrove, Langley, and Maple Ridge.
+We offer residential and commercial electrical services to customers throughout the Vancouver Lower Mainland but primarily in Langley, Aldergrove, Mission, Chilliwack, Abbotsford, or Surrey.

 Ask us about our safety electrical inspection services.